minhaj-313/Portfolio-1/README.md

 # Portfolio-1
-Hey, I'm Shaikh Minhaj, and this is my portfolio website.
+Hey, this is my portfolio website.

 <h2 align='left'> Languages and Tools used:</h2>
 <p align='left'>